-Proposition~\ref{prop:scale_ls} shows that the log-score is locally scale invariant.
-We will later show that also the SCRPS is locally scale invariant, whereas the CRPS has a scale function that satisfies $s(\Q_{\theta},r) =\sigma s(\Q,r)$.
+We will later show that the SCRPS also is locally scale invariant, whereas the CRPS has a scale function that satisfies $s(\Q_{\theta}) =\sigma s(\Q)$.
 This difference in the scale function thus captures the behaviour seen in Figure \ref{fig:bivar}, in the sense that the CRPS is sensitive to the scale of the observations whereas the SCPRS and the log-score are not.
-It is also easy to see that the scale functions for the proper scoring rules defining MSE and MAE satisfy $s_{MSE}(\Q_{\theta},r) =\sigma^2 s_{MSE}(\Q,r)$ and $s_{MAE}(\Q_{\theta},r) =\sigma s_{MAE}(\Q,r)$ repetitively.
+It is also easy to see that the scale functions for the proper scoring rules defining MSE and MAE satisfy $s_{MSE}(\Q_{\theta}) =\sigma^2 s_{MSE}(\Q)$ and $s_{MAE}(\Q_{\theta}) =\sigma s_{MAE}(\Q)$ respectively.
 Hence, neither is locally scale invariant.